calvin-seamons/NivlacSignals/README.md

 # NivlacSignals
-Automated stock trading for the non weary of heart
+Automated stock trading for the weary of heart

 **Python Version:** 3.12